 HP Enterprise's decision to spin off and merge it enterprise services business with CSC (thereby creating DXC Technologies) already is creating new revenue opportunities for HPE, CEO Meg Whitman claims.

-“I’m excited about our rapidly growing partnerships with system integrators,” Whitman said during HPE’s earnings call today.
-“While DXC remains a very strong partner to us, we are seeing accelerating demand from other system integrators following the spin [off] of [enterprise solutions].”
+"I'm excited about our rapidly growing partnerships with system integrators," Whitman said during HPE's earnings call today.
+"While DXC remains a very strong partner to us, we are seeing accelerating demand from other system integrators following the spin of ."

 HPE's overall revenue with large systems integrators saw strong growth in the quarter, up double-digits in Asia-Pacific and with certain partners in North America, Whitman indicated.
 "Our Indian SI partners grew by more than 20 percent year-over-year, driven by strength in the financial sector, strong demand for our flexible capacity offering as well as the first placements of synergy," she added.